 In large bowl, cream butter, granulated sugar, and light brown sugar until well blended.
 Beat in peppermint extract, vanilla extract, and eggs, blending everything well.

 In medium bowl, stir together flour, salt, and baking soda.
 Add flour mixture to butter mixture, blending well.
 Stir in the dark chocolate chips and the crushed peppermint candy canes or candy, blending so these are evenly mixed into the dough.
 Note: The dough will be very thick and even crumbly, so it’s easier if you use your hands to work the chocolate chips and crushed peppermint candy into the dough.

 Pat dough evenly into your prepared 9×13″ baking pan.
 Even though the dough is crumbly, it will press together nicely in the pan.
+If desired, press some extra chocolate chips and crushed candy canes onto the top of the dough.
 Bake at 350˚F for 20 to 22 minutes, or just until very lightly browned.
 Let bars cool completely in pan (or, if you want to eat these warm, cool for at least 10 minutes).
 Remove from pan by picking up edges of parchment paper and placing on a cutting surface.
 Cut into large or small squares or bars.

 Recipe from NancyC | nancy-c.com

 You can cut these cookie bars or squares as big or small as you want.
 This cookie bar recipe is a great way to use those holiday candy canes or peppermint candies!
 Do you have a favorite candy cane recipe?